Xela3026/yabbr-docs/docs/templates/messaging-templates.md

 ---

 import Tag from '@site/src/components/Tag';
+import BrandName from '@site/src/components/BrandName';
 import CustomisableImage from '@site/src/components/CustomisableImage';

 # Messaging Templates

 Messaging templates are templates for both SMS and MMS.
-It can also be used for all types of quick reply in Yabbr Chat.
+It can also be used for all types of quick reply in <BrandName/> Chat.
 It is recommended you read the [General](./general.md) template documentation before this one.

 ## Creation